Delinquency and the Assessment Notice & Pending Civil Action FAQs - Unemployment Insurance

 NOTE: Please see the Delinquency Notice or the Assessment Notice and Pending Civil Action letter for additional appeal instructions.

-Employers and agents may contact the Employer Call Center at 410-949-0033 or toll free at 1-800-492-5524 for assistance.
+Contact the Employer Call Center at 410-949-0033 or toll free at 1-800-492-5524 for assistance.
+For more, see the Assessment Notice and Pending Civil Action Letter video webpage.